 Miranda warnings are the “You have the right to remain silent.
 Anything you say can and will be used against you in the court of law,” and so forth that you usually see in cop shows and movies.
 These rights need to be read any time police 1) have you in custody and 2) are interrogating/questioning you.
 If you have not been arrested or taken into custody, you do not need to be read these rights.
 Unlike in movies, if they arrest you but are not asking you questions, you also do not need to be read your rights.

 This right also means that you do not need to get on the stand and testify at a trial against you.
 You can, if you want, but it opens a lot of information that would otherwise be unfair to ask about.
 The Fifth Amendment cannot protect you from information that you volunteer on the stand or in an interrogation after you have been properly warned of your rights.

-The Right to An Atlantic City Criminal Defense Attorney in New Jersey
+The Right to Hire a Criminal Defense Attorney in New Jersey

 The other part of the Miranda warning that most people know is, “You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.”
 This tells people about another crucial right that they have.
 In any criminal case, no matter how light or how severe, you are allowed to have an attorney help you through it, as protected by the Sixth Amendment of the Constitution.